 3. One woman’s ex made up allegations against her for drug use.

 He told her in private he was going to destroy her.
 She ended up with supervised visitation and almost lost custody, until she was able to “prove” her case to the judge.
 Why can someone just make up stuff and the person accused is assumed guilty until they spend tens of thousands on an attorney to prove their innocence?
-And then once they prove their innocence, why doesn’t the accuser (who falsely accused her) have to pay the attorney’s fees?)
+And then once they prove their innocence, why doesn’t the accuser (who falsely accused her) have to pay the attorney’s fees or have any consequences?)

 4. A woman’s ex told the children lies and manipulated them into hating their mother.

 They have not spoken to her in almost a year.
-The court system is slower than a turtle in making decisions and the woman therefore has had to just sit and wait (and pay attorney’s fees during this time, mind you.)
+The court system is very slow in making decisions and the woman therefore has had to just sit and wait (and pay attorney’s fees during this time, mind you.)
 She is the victim, yet no one (not even the GAL, who knows exactly what is going on, seems to care enough to speed up this process and set things straight.)
 Meanwhile, the more time that goes by, the more alienated the children are becoming from their mother.

 Here’s the thing.
-I would love to believe that the divorce process/court system works wonderfully and that it provides justice and the truth, and sets everyone on the path to moving on and starting a new, better and more productive life.
+I would love to believe that the divorce process and the court system works wonderfully and that it provides justice and the truth, and sets everyone on the path to moving on and starting a new, better and more productive life.
 And in some cases, it does.

 I have also seen the burn out, the excessive workload and non-empathy from judges.
 The decisions I have seen certain judges make in certain cases cause me to cringe and become nauseous because they were such bad decisions.